Wards D to F

 Location: Ground floor, Cheyne Wing, King’s College Hospital, Denmark Hill, London, SE5 9RS

-The Frailty Assessment Unit’s multi-disciplinary team aims to comprehensively assess frail and elderly patients who present to the Emergency Department (ED).
+The Frailty Assessment Unit’s multidisciplinary team aims to comprehensively assess frail and elderly patients who come to the Emergency Department (ED).

-The team includes doctors, nurses, therapists, social workers and community teams to ensure a Comprehensive Geriatric Assessment (CGA) is delivered as early as possible, to improve outcomes for our patients.
+The team includes doctors, nurses, therapists, social workers and community teams.
+This ensures a Comprehensive Geriatric Assessment (CGA) is completed as early as possible, to improve outcomes for our patients.

 Frank Cooksey Rehabilitation Unit